x10combo/flight-prices-api/README.md

 <h3 id="puppeteer">Puppeteer Automation</h3>
 [TBA - WIP]

-<h1><b><strong>///NOTE: The following categories are thorough and correct explanations on how to integrate these features.
+<h1><b>///NOTE: The following categories below are thorough and correct explanations on how to integrate these features.
 They do work on their own, and I judged them as small-sized tasks.
-However, for them to be fully functional, Puppeteer Automation needs to be functional as well, a feature which I am still working on. </strong></b></h1>
+However, for them to be fully functional, Puppeteer Automation needs to be functional as well, a feature which I am still working on. </b></h1>

 <h3 id="masking">Masking</h3>
 [TBA - WIP]